chuongnguyen26/cse15l-lab-reports/Lab_4_Report.md

 Key Pressed: `<Ctrl-r> add <enter><<Ctrl-r> commit <enter> <Ctrl-r> push <enter>`

 The git add ListExamples.java adds the newly updated file to the group of changes already made. "**Ctrl-r**" enables history search of the pattern "add".
-Once I found the correct command line of git add, I pressed enter to add the updated
+Once I found the correct command line of git add, I pressed "**enter**" to run the command and add the updated ListExamples.java file to a list of new changes ready for commit.
+The git commit -m "updated" commits all changes made in the local machine to the git repo. "**Ctrl-r**" enables history search of the pattern "commit".
+Once I found the correct command line of git commit, I pressed "**enter**" to run the command and commit the updated ListExamples.java file and all changes made ready for push to git repo.
+The git push main origin pushes all committed changes made in the local machine to the git repo. "**Ctrl-r**" enables history search of the pattern "push".
+Once I found the correct command line of git push, I pressed "**enter**" to run the command and push the commited ListExamples.java file and all changes to the git repo.